radareorg/radare2-book/rabin2/symbols.md

     addr=0x0021a600 off=0x0021a600 ord=123 fwd=NONE sz=8 bind=UNKNOWN type=OBJECT name=program_invocation_short_name
     addr=0x00002178 off=0x00002178 ord=124 fwd=NONE sz=0 bind=GLOBAL type=FUNC name=_init

-With `-sr` option rabin2 produces a radare2 script instead.
-It can be later passed to the core to automatically flag all symbols and to define corresponding byte ranges as functions and data blocks.
+With the `-sr` option rabin2 produces a radare2 script instead.
+It can later be passed to the core to automatically flag all symbols and to define corresponding byte ranges as functions and data blocks.

     $ rabin2 -sr /bin/ls

     fs symbols